Clean, precise, powerFUL level control.

-The 543 Mono Compressor delivers the unobtrusive, musical-sounding dynamic control and brick-wall limiting made famous in the Portico 5043 to the 500 series format.
-The 543 features a fully controllable compressor-limiter with feed-forward / feedback modes, Peak / RMS detection and a built-in side chain high pass filter.
-With an unrivaled heritage and a tremendous feature set, the 543 yields a combination of rich warmth, flexibility, and precision that is sure to resonate in the ears of sound engineers the world over.
+The 543 features a fully controllable compressor-limiter with feed-forward / feedback modes, Peak / RMS detection, and a built-in side chain high pass filter.
+With an unrivaled heritage and a tremendous feature set, the 543 provides an astonishing degree of flexibility and precision.

 Feed-Forward or Feed-Back?